 The Stanley 12 in 1 (also called "84-519K" online) is incredibly impressive for being less than $20.
 We pay close attention to the multi-tool market.
-We find it hard to believe that Stanley can even acquire the materials for the 84-519K for the price they sell it for.
+We find it hard to believe that Stanley can even acquire the materials for this tool at the price they sell it for.
 An economy of scale is a good thing, in this case, for the consumer.
 Stanley brings their regular tool experience and business structure to the multi-tool market.
 This product isn't perfect, but for the price, it is definitely worth your consideration.

 Cons: Virtually unusable screw drivers, all tools require activating pliers before deployment